jdh8/blueberry-precision/src/Blue.md

 - **22--23**: 1♣-1♦; 1♥-1♠; 2NT
 - **24+**: 1♣-1♦; 2NT

-## Canapé

-In contract bridge, canapé stand for bidding a shorter suit first.
-This treatment is common in strong club systems.

-- We systematically bid a 4-card major despite of a longer minor in many cases.
-- Canapé does not occur between major suits.
-This helps choosing between major suit games.
-- Opener bids 1♦ with 14--15 points, 5=M, and 4+♦.

 ## Blueberry Gazzilli

 Another recurring pattern in this bidding system is generalized Lauria-style